AntoineThebaud/swlcalc/README.md

 -------
 MIT License for the source code.
 Please see the LICENSE file.

 All art assets included in `public/assets/images/icons/` should be considered property of Funcom GmBH unless otherwise noted.
-A small sample of signet, glyph and item icons are redistributed under fair use.
+A small sample of signet, glyph and equipment icons are redistributed under fair use.

 Acknowledgements
 ----------------